 Recommended lifestyle changes:

-These habits support liver function and overall health.
+These lifestyle helps liver function and overall health condition.

 5. Liver Transplant (Severe Cases)

-In rare and advanced cases where the liver is severely damaged:
+In few and modern situations where the liver is severely hampered:

-- This is usually for liver failure or advanced cirrhosis
+- This is usually for liver break down or modern cirrhosis

 Can Natural Remedies Cure Hepatitis?

-- There is no scientifically proven natural cure for viral hepatitis
+- There is no scientifically proven natural solutions for viral hepatitis

-- Herbal remedies should only be used under medical supervision
+- Herbal solutions should only be used with the consent of medical personnel

-Relying solely on unverified treatments can delay proper care and worsen the condition.
+Depending only on unverified medications can defer proper attention and worsen the situation.

 Preventing Hepatitis

-Prevention is one of the best ways to avoid complications.
+Protection is one of the best approach to steer clear of severe issues.

 Key prevention tips:

-Prevention is especially important because some forms of hepatitis show no early symptoms.
+Protection is especially important because some types of hepatitis show no first signs.

 Early Signs You Should Not Ignore

-Even though some people have no symptoms, watch out for:
+Even though some persons have no signs, watch out for:

 - Yellowing of the eyes or skin